kammererN/Yet-Another-Dead-Database/README.md

 - Relational database containing song and album information for the Grateful Dead's studio albums.
 - Web application capable of searching the database and returning query results.
-- Information pages containing information about The Grateful Dead.
+- Information pages about The Grateful Dead including a general overview, an extended history of the band. studio albums, and fan art.